orbitjs/orbit/README.md

 Orbit is a standalone library for coordinating access to data sources and keeping their contents synchronized.

+Orbit provides a foundation for building advanced features in client-side applications such as offline operation, maintenance and synchronization of local caches, undo / redo stacks and ad hoc editing contexts.

 Orbit relies heavily on promises, events and low-level transforms.

 ## Goals